KStateMachine/kstatemachine/README.md

 ### Event argument
 Usually if event may hold some data we define Event subclass, it is type safe.
-But sometimes if data is optional it may be simpler to use event argument.
+Sometimes if data is optional it may be simpler to use event argument.
-You can specify arbitrary argument with event in `processEvent()` function.
+You can specify arbitrary argument with an event in `processEvent()` function.
 Then you can get this argument in state and transition listeners.
 ```kotlin
 val stateMachine = createStateMachine {